pnlinh/pnlinh/README.md

 ## Hi there! 👋
-I'm Linh, a passionate PHP developer based in Vietnam, with a strong focus on Laravel and Symfony frameworks.
+I'm Linh, a passionate PHP developer based in Vietnam, with a strong focus on Laravel framework.
 I thrive on actively contributing to the open-source community.

 ## 🛠️ Skills
 ```javascript